deiluca/robust_monitoring_organoid_growth/README.md

-# Dataset for improving monitoring of organoid growth
+# A large brain organoid dataset for improving state-of-the-art analysis pipelines

 This repository reproduces the results of the paper x